 Interestingly enough, the Schleswig-Holstein Parliament later took a vote against their own set of laws and opted to sign the treaty like the rest of the German federal states.
 While this side of things changed, the casinos which had already obtained their licences were still allowed to keep operating under those licences until the expiry date of 2018.
 Other operators looking to obtain licences would have to adhere to many more restrictions.

 The 2012 treaty was not approved by all.
-In fact, it was criticised by the local courts because of the cap on the numbers of licences it approved.
+In fact, it was criticised by the local courts because of the cap on the number of licences it approved.
 Under the 2012 treaty, there was a cap on the number of international operators allowed to receive licences.
 This new regime was frowned upon and ruled against by the European Union’s Court of Justice (CJEU).

 In 2016 the CJEU stated that the treaty was in violation of the EU laws and principles regarding the free movement of services within the union.
 Local authorities were therefore not technically allowed to prosecute online sports betting operators who were offering their services to German citizens.
 One of the biggest issues the CJEU had was the cap on the number of licensed operators in Germany.

 While a new treaty was created in 2017 lifting the licence cap from 20 to 40, the EU was still not happy.
 The new Treaty is said to take effect from that year, but many of the states that approved it are now considering alternative laws.
-Schleswig-Holstein, now under a new government, was one of the first to announce it will not implement the Interstate Treaty but will instead re-implement their own Gambling Act.
+Schleswig-Holstein, now under a new government, was one of the first to announce it will not implement the Interstate Treaty but will instead re-implement its own Gambling Act.

 Other states in Germany are now also strongly considering adopting a different regulatory regime.
 If it is much the same as the Gambling Act of Schleswig-Holstein, this would mean that all forms of online gambling will be legalized in these states.